12 Jehovah's Witness Beliefs That Are NOT In The Bible.

 Twelve Reasons Why Jehovah's Witnesses Are Wrong.

-The Watchtower judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to what Jesus taught in the Bible.
-Luke 6:27-41;
+The Watchtower judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to the principles of love Jesus taught.
+Here's why they're wrong about shunning.

-The truth is that the Watchtower does not allow members to associate with disfellowshipped JW's.
-Therefore millions upon millions of families and close personal friendships have been destroyed since 1952 when disfellowshipping first began.
+The Watchtower's shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
 They won't volunteer that information.
 They want to keep it a secret, but it's a fact easily documented on this website and in Watchtower publications.
 It's public record.

-Listen to this twisted Watchtower logic.
-Instead of rightfully blaming the Watchtower for destroying families, JW's are told to blame family members who leave!
+In the following video, JW's are told to blame family members who leave!
 After all, if they didn't leave, the relationships would still be in tact.

 JW's are loyal to God based on what the Watchtower told them God said.
 Disfellowshipped JW's can choose to be loyal to God based on what God told them directly.